Elmer Hill, DTM

 The District started the 2019-2020 year with a significant reserve shortfall.
 As the incoming 2019-2020 District Director I took the lead by making District finance a top priority.
 The result was the district leadership team successfully turned a deficit into a healthy district reserve.
 This was critical as it provided a solid financial position for the 2020-2021 program year for two new districts following reformation.

-As a technology business owner, my company provides consulting and information technology services to small and medium businesses, I am not only responsible for my company’s finances, but the IT budgets of several companies.
-Annual budgets range from 10K to 200K.
+My company provides consulting and information technology services to small and medium businesses.
+I am not only responsible for my company's finances, but the IT budgets of several companies.

-During my career at IBM I was responsible for a 1 million-dollar department budget.
-When promoted to program manager, the scope of my responsibilities included a 5 million-dollar annual budget.
-As middle manager my budget responsibility grew to approximately 10 million-dollars.
-Each year, I was able end the fiscal year with a balanced budget.
+During my career at IBM I was responsible for a $1 million-dollar department budget.
+When promoted to Senior Program Manager, the scope of my responsibilities included a $5 million-dollar annual budget.
+As middle manager my budget responsibility grew to approximately $10 million-dollars.
+Each year, I was able to end the fiscal year with a balanced budget.